elliotBraem/efizzybot/docs/docs/plugins/transformers/object-transform.md

 - Setting default values
 - Transforming boolean flags
 - Mapping nested input fields to different output structures
+- Handling arrays and combining them with static values

 :::tip
 Use this plugin when you need to transform data structures between plugins.
 If you just need to format text into a string, use the Simple Transform plugin instead.